-In Chapter Sixty-Eight (Long Distance Runaround), Eddie insists that his impending death in an art gallery fire must cause an inevitable public outcry.
+In Chapter Sixty-Five (Long Distance Runaround), Eddie insists that his impending death in an art gallery fire must cause an inevitable public outcry.
 A refutation of his protest is near at hand: secreted within a nearby painting called “The Fall of Icarus”.

 ‘Note how everything turns away quite leisurely from the disaster; the ploughman may have heard the splash, the forsaken cry, but for him, it was not an important failure.
 The sun shone as it had to on the white legs disappearing into the green water, and the expensive ship that must have seen something amazing, a boy falling out of the sky, had somewhere to go and sailed calmly on…’